 How to Take Charge of Your Negative Thoughts: 40 Days of Gratitude

-My intent here is to help us get from Thanksgiving to the New Year with a mindset of hope for what lies ahead.
-Hope for the future begins with the present.
+We often talk about gratitude in relationship therapy sessions.
+Focusing on what we are grateful for in our partner can make positive changes in the relationship.
 If we each set aside a few minutes in our day to explore gratitude and then infuse this gratitude into our daily routines and conversations we can spread the foundational feeling of hope.
 In the midst of turmoil, what is already going well?
 What gets you through the day?
 How are you able to make the shift from negative thoughts and focus on good things despite being surrounded by difficult news?
 These are big questions.
 Gratitude can start with small questions.

 The practice of gratitude is often easier to start small.
 It just takes one small thing to get going.
 There are always little things in life we can be thankful for; a cup of tea, a blanket, a warm hug, a bed, a table or a chair.
 Begin with just one thing and repeat to yourself several times.
 For example, “I am grateful for this cup of tea.”
 Then move on to what else you notice about the tea.
 How does it feel in your hands?
 What nice sensations come from taking a sip?
 How does the tea smell?
 What else do you enjoy about the tea?